kensdv/kensdv/README.md

-# Hi, I'm [KeNs]! 👋
+# Hi 👋, I'm KeNs
 ![Profile Banner](/header.png) <!-- Add a banner if you want -->

 ## About Me
-I'm a passionate about building on blockchain, backend web development and dApps.
+I'm passionate about building on blockchain, backend web development and dApps.
 I enjoy building scalable solutions and constantly exploring new technologies like Solana and Web3.
 Let's collaborate and build something great together!

 - 🔭 I’m currently working with BeraHub and a telegram bot for web3 integration.